uwcse440/web-cse440-au14/_assignments/assignment2/index.md

 No more than one page of text in PDF format.
 Submit via Catalyst here: `link to Catalyst`

-At section, one member of your group will give a short summary of your contextual inquiry checkin (i.e., < 1 minute).
+At section, one member of your group will give a short summary of your contextual inquiry checkin (i.e., less than 1 minute) to other teams and the course staff.

 ### Grading